1414C/jiffy/README.md

 }

 ```
-The complete Library.Create(http.Handler) controller method is shown.
+The complete Library.Create(http.Handler) controller method is shown exactly as it has been generated.

 Each section of the method is broken down in the following subsets of commented code:
 ```golang

         // declare a local variable of struct type models.Library to hold the decoded